- Planning, Building & Environmental Services

 Vineyard Replant Projects

-An Erosion Control Plan permit is required for the replanting of existing vineyards on slopes greater than 5 % and greater than one acre.
+An ECP permit is required for the replanting of existing vineyards on slopes greater than 5% and greater than one acre.
 There are two permit options for vineyard replants:

 Track I Replant Plans